duceppemo/BACoN/README.md

 ```

 ## Example
-1. First step is to base-call the fast5 using guppy using the terminal in Linux.
-You'll need to adjust the parameters based on your graphics card power, the accuracy wanted and if samples were multiplexed or not.
+1. First step is to perform basecalline (fast5->fastq) using the lastest `guppy`.
+You'll need to adjust the parameters based on your graphics card, the accuracy wanted and if samples were multiplexed or not.
 ```commandline
 fast5=/path/to/folder/holding/fast5
 basecalled=/path/to/folder/holding/fastq